ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 1. R Survival Skills, Data Types, and Vectors

 - :card_index: __Dates__: Jan 22-26
-- :paperclip: __Topics__: Getting started with R, overall review of the RStudio workspace.
-Getting to know R vectors and concepts like atomicity, vectorization, recycling, and subsetting.
+- :paperclip: __Topics__: First things first, we begin with some basic survival skills for R, followed by an overall review of the RStudio workspace.
+Then we move on to discuss basic data types and their implementation in R around vectors.
+Likewise, we cover fundamental concepts like atomicity, vectorization, recycling, and subsetting.
 - :file_folder: __Notes__:
     + [First contact with R](../tutorials/01-intro-to-R.md) (tutorial)
     + [Intro to Rmd files](../tutorials/02-intro-to-Rmd-files.md) (tutorial)